Child Care & Youth Services

 Over the years, we've frequently worked with groups of funders to craft Special Initiatives for child care providers.
 Our Initiatives have pooled funds from foundations, government, and CDFIs while combining a variety of consulting support to help child care providers improve the quality of facilities and programs.

-The Child Care Initiative is dedicated to providing capital, capacity-building services, and technical assistance to nonprofit child care centers and out-of-school time service providers seeking to improve the quality of their programs and facilities.
-This initiative is a vital resource in building a sustainable child care system that will provide all of southeastern Pennsylvania’s children with access to high-quality early learning environments.
-With support from the William Penn Foundation, City of Philadelphia, United Way of Southeastern Pennsylvania, Wachovia Regional Community Development Corporation, Pennsylvania Department of Community & Economic Development, John S. and James L. Knight Foundation and Samuel S. Fels Fund, over $11.7 million in grants and loans have been invested to improve child care in the region.
+The Child Care Initiative was dedicated to providing capital, capacity-building services, and technical assistance to nonprofit child care centers and out-of-school time service providers seeking to improve the quality of their programs and facilities.
+This initiative was a vital resource in building a sustainable child care system that provided all of southeastern Pennsylvania’s children with access to high-quality early learning environments.
+With support from the William Penn Foundation, City of Philadelphia, United Way of Southeastern Pennsylvania, Wachovia Regional Community Development Corporation, Pennsylvania Department of Community & Economic Development, John S. and James L. Knight Foundation and Samuel S. Fels Fund, over $11.7 million in grants and loans were invested to improve child care in the region.
+To read the findings from this initiative, please click here.

 Child Care Expansion Consortium (CHEX)